haidoan/custom-express-rate-limit/README.md

-<h1>Custom Rate Limit for for Express API with Redis</h1>
+<h1>Custom Rate Limit for for Express API with Redis for Sanbong24h.vn</h1>

 Rate limit for API call is very important for protect server from expected API calls.
+This simple rate limit is using in [sanbong24h.vn](https://sanbong24h.vn)
-Because this is simple and transparent enough so that I built simple middle ware but you can have a look on the popular NPM package [express-rate-limit](https://github.com/express-rate-limit/express-rate-limit).
+Because this is simple and transparent enough so that I built simple middleware but you can have a look on the popular NPM package [express-rate-limit](https://github.com/express-rate-limit/express-rate-limit).

 **How it works**